How to Read a Map

 Maps or Photos

-The topo map on the right represents the land in the aerial photo on the left.
+The topo map above represents the land in the aerial photo.
 Notice the buildings and roads on the map can be seen in the photo.
 Move your mouse over the photo to see the objects highlighted.

 A navigation map is actually more useful than a photograph since it can highlight important items and ignore clutter like trees and shadows.